CN-Air84/YuanYue-TTS/docs/readme_En_without_pics.md

 Second, money is hard-earned, and the author is not in urgent need of donations.
 The author would rather see you help give this project a Star, which is already a great support for this project!!!

-Finally, you can use this money for many other things: buy a fragrant big meat bun to reward your stomach, buy a flower for your loved one, or change to a better pen...
+Finally, you can use this money for many other things: buy a fragrant big meat bun to reward your stomach, buy a flower for your teacher, or change to a better pen...

 <details>